Philosophy Without Reference:

 Even so, when a vegan argues that we should never use non-human animal products, perhaps because it violates their autonomy, the vegan is adding his or her voice to the mix.
 The vegan is making it known that, in his or her opinion, we should-should ban any and all use of non-human animal products.
 Even though it is false, according to our normative language and practices, that it is always immoral to use animal products, this fact is only constitutively true: its truth is constituted by the fact that we, as a society, choose and develop our norms.
 The vegan urges us to change our language and our practices, in effect voting to change the facts about what we should do.
 The vegan’s use of “should” is wrong, but that does not mean it could never become right.
 This is one connection between subjective and objective value.

 In general, then, each of us has a say in our shared values.
 In various ways, perhaps through linguistic revisionism, we project our values onto the world and make them real.
 As I argued earlier, subjectivity is a form of objectivity.
-And, partly because truth is itself a conventional term, intersubjectivity is even more objective than mere subjectivity.
+And intersubjectivity is even more objective than mere subjectivity, partly because truth is itself a conventional term.
 In this sense, philosophy is continuous with psychology, sociology, and politics.
-We achieve wisdom, both as knowledge and as an action-guiding principle, through the sustained, open-minded investigation and integration of a wide variety of academic fields, which are themselves built upon generations of human experience, inquiry, innovation and reflection.
+We achieve wisdom, both as knowledge and as an action-guiding principle, not only through our own experiences, but also through the sustained, open-minded investigation and integration of a wide variety of academic fields, which are themselves built upon generations of human experience, inquiry, innovation and reflection.